Deindividuation: Reduced Social Cues

+Group Dynamics

+In online settings, as in face-to-face settings, the most influential factor of a group on deindividuation is its size.
+Some examples of large collectives online may include forums, gaming communities or chat rooms.
+Deindividuation theory argues that increasing the size of the group, increases the degree of anonymity, which leads to deindividuation.
+In online environments, being part of a large group provides individuals with a sense of belonging.
+This can lead the individual to lose their unique identity and instead adopt the social norms of the group, above all if these norms promote aggressive behaviour.
+This is supported by the SIDE approach to deindividuation which predicts that when aggressive behaviour is an option, the salience of the aggressive norm in a large group will be stronger than that of a small group.
+A study of the SIDE theory in aggressive conditions supports this prediction, and therefore highlights the impact of group size on deindividuation.

+Large group interactions online can also lead to individuals exhibiting extreme behaviour as a result of group polarisation.
+If the group has extreme norms and tendencies, the individual is likely to escalate their own behaviours to align with them.
+This is particularly prevalent in online political forums where individuals reinforce one another's polarised viewpoints with even more extreme comments.

 Applications

 Deindividuation is the perceived loss of individuality and personal responsibility that can occur when someone participates as part of a group.
 It can cause a person to be more likely to donate a large amount of money to charity, but also cause them to be more likely to engage in mob violence.
 There are many real-world instances in which the effects of deindividuation can be seen.
 Deindividuation can occur in as varied instances as in the police force, the military, the internet, sports teams, gangs, cults, and social organizations.
 Although they may seem very different on the surface, these groups share many traits that make them conducive to, and even contingent on, deindividuation.
 All of the examples share the strong drive towards group cohesiveness.

 Police officers, soldiers, and sports teams all wear uniforms that create a distinct in-group while eliminating the individual differences of personal style.
 Men in the military are even required to shave their heads in order to better unify their appearance.
 Although gangs, cults, and fraternities and sororities do not require the same degree of physical uniformity, they also display this tendency towards unifying the exterior in order to unify their group.
 For example, gangs may have a symbol that they tattoo on their bodies in order to identify themselves as part of the in-group of their gang.
 Members of fraternities and sororities often wear clothing marked with their "letters" so that they can quickly be identified as part of their specific group.
 By reducing individual differences, these various groups become more cohesive.